usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  plan and budget accordingly.
 The Department declines to include a requirement that movie theaters issue purchase orders for the equipment within 6 months of the final rule's publication because such a requirement is unenforceable without imposing recordkeeping and reporting requirements.

- <p>The final rule continues to provide additional time for
- movie theaters converting their auditoriums from analog projection systems to digital projection systems after the publication date of the final rule.
+The final rule continues to provide additional time for movie theaters converting their auditoriums from analog projection systems to digital projection systems after the publication date of the final rule.
 Once the installation of a digital projection system is complete, meaning that the